bluemoth/8bitoctave/content/blog/nucleo-f401-HelloWorld.md

 <img style='border:1px solid' src="/img/NucleoF4/HelloWorld/demcr.JPG">

-In order to send characters from your printf function, you need to set bit 24 of DEMCR register within you.
+In order to send characters from your printf function, you need to set bit 24 of DEMCR register to enable TRCENA.
 Doing this will enable ITM or <i>instrumentation trace macrocell</i>.
 See below code snippet that should be added at the top of <i>syscalls.c</i>.
 For more understanding of ITM, reference this link Reference this link to understand the <a href="https://developer.arm.com/documentation/ddi0337/e/system-debug/itm/summary-and-description-of-the-itm-registers" target="_blank">here.</a>.

     //Debug Exception and Monitor Control Register base address
     #define DEMCR        			*((volatile uint32_t*) 0xE000EDFCU )